DiffMesh: A Motion-aware Diffusion Framework for Human Mesh Recovery from Videos: Related Work

+\textbf{Contribution:} The key innovation of DiffMesh lies in its capacity to consider the inherent motion patterns within the diffusion model efficiently and effectively.
+This consideration notably enhances motion smoothness and temporal consistency throughout the output mesh sequence, achieved through successive steps across frames.
+Incorporating our diffusion framework, we design a two-stream transformer architecture to decode motion features.
+Our DiffMesh not only achieves new state-of-the-art results on the Human3.6M \cite{h36m_pami} and 3DPW \cite{pw3d2018} datasets, but also demonstrates its superiority in handling in-the-wild scenarios compared to previous methods.
+These advantages make DiffMesh more viable for deployment in real-world applications for generating accurate and smooth human mesh sequences efficiently.

-\section{Related work}
+\section{Related Work}

-Since Human Mesh Recovery is a popular topic in computer vision, here we focus on the most relevant works to our methods.
-We refer readers to the recent and comprehensive HMR survey \cite{hmrsurvey} for more details.
+Since human mesh recovery is a popular topic in computer vision, here we focus on the most relevant works to our methods.
+More references can be found in the supplementary Sec.
+2. We also refer readers to the recent and comprehensive HMR survey \cite{hmrsurvey} and diffusion model survey \cite{diffsurvey1} for more details.